 Beyond the wellness crisis itself, a key concern revealed by the study is that leaders are failing to address and even recognize the issue.
 More than half (53%) of managers say they have found it difficult to identify staff who are struggling with mental health and 51% say they have trouble identifying the warning signs of burnout.
 Meanwhile, 67% of non-managers say leaders don’t meet their expectations for checking on their mental wellbeing.

 “We’re at a tipping point with worker wellbeing having the potential to upend companies’ best laid plans for shoring up their workforces,” said Morgan. “ We must invest in managers to help them learn the signs of burnout in their employees and themselves, and most importantly, to effectively act on them to build healthy and resilient teams.”

 Looking ahead, 70% of study respondents across all groups made it clear that having support in the workplace for mental wellbeing will be of extreme importance going into the future.

 Morgan says companies will not only need to train managers on identifying and addressing employee wellness issues, which requires a whole new set of leadership skills, but they will also need to take a hard look at their cultures and how worker wellbeing fits in.
 “Organizational empathy must be incorporated into culture to avoid what could become a significant crisis for workers and companies alike.”

 Click here for more information about the worker wellness crisis.

-In today’s marketplace, organisations are discovering the need to turn their attention inward to find their future talent.
+In today’s marketplace, organizations are discovering the need to turn their attention inward to find their future talent.
 At LHH, we help companies see the possibilities in their people.
-Through assessments, coaching, upskilling, and transitioning, companies can realise the untapped potential within their own workforce, resulting in increased productivity, morale, and brand affinity.
+Through assessments, coaching, upskilling, and transitioning, companies can realize the untapped potential within their own workforce, resulting in increased productivity, morale, and brand affinity.

 For additional information, contact: